juliapbenson/mortgage_calculator/README.md

 # mortgage_calculator
- Calculates mortgage payments via terminal input
+Calculates mortgage payments using Python and user input from the terminal.